bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

     The interval at which a window will be shifted (count of batches that will be removed from the window after its processing).
 Must be greater than zero and less than or equal to the window (1 by default)

 - Inputs*
     Names of input streams.
-Requires input mode: 'full' or 'split' ('split' is default).
-The stream must exist in database (must be stream.t-streams or stream.apache-kafka)
+Requires an input mode: 'full' (if you want each task to process all partitions of the stream) or 'split' (if you want to divide stream's partitions among the tasks; it is a default value).
+The stream should exist in the system (it should be of `stream.t-streams` or `stream.apache-kafka` type).

 - Start From
     Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
-If an instance have kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).
-If instance have kafka input streams, then the value here can be 'oldest' or 'newest' (newest is default).
+If an instance have Apache Kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).

 - State Management
     Must be 'ram' or 'none' ('none' is default).